-If the bogie pivot base is mounted directly to the floor then the arrangement of the bolster should leave the wagon sitting a little low.
-This is deliberate to allow for some leeway with different arrangements.
-The height can be increased by adding packing pieces above the bearing pins on the bolster.
-You could use plasticard or brass for this and set the height via the buffer centres.
+If the bogie pivot base is mounted directly to the body floor of the wagon, then the arrangement of the bolster should leave the wagon sitting about right.
+If the height is a bit low, it can be increased by adding packing pieces directly above the bearing pins on the bolster.
+Use scrap brass for this and set the height via the buffer centres.
 This should be about 13.8mm.
-Ideally the surface that the pins rest upon should be brass to reduce wear.